How To Get Commercial Landscaping Contracts

 When launching new services, you need to start with a list of possible leads.
 The goal is to build social proof behind your new vertical by landing one new customer in your new field of business.

-You might consider looking up business owners in the area with properties in need of your services.
-From there, you can put out cold emails or calls to the property manager.
+Consider looking up business owners in the area with properties that need your services.
+Then, you can send cold emails or calls to the property manager.

 Be intentional when gathering commercial property leads